AlexKCheung/Book-List/README.md

 - templates/: HTML templates

 book_add.html, book_delete.html, book_failure.html, book_success.html can be deleted, code can be changed to reroute to these pages instead of keeping all the functionality on the list page.

+### Book List Ideas (for myself)
+- everyone can log in and make an account
+- uses the New York Times' Books API
+-   search book, check if it is a NYT Best Seller
+-   search book, check reviews
+- use book display API, maybe
+- log in/out?